Dynalon/Rainy/docs/GETTING_STARTED.md

 	make

 	# optional: create a single, packed Rainy.exe for easy deployment
+	# which includes all other .dll dependencies as a self-sustained
-	# which can then be found in ./release/Rainy.exe
+	# file which can then be found in ./release/Rainy.exe
 	make pack

 ### 2. Edit settings.conf